This post may contain affiliate links. For more information, see our Disclosure page.

 Never again will the question “what’s for dinner” leave you looking like a deer caught in the headlights.

-Now you can answer “check the board” or at least know what it’s going to be.
+Now you can answer “check the board” or at least know in advance what it’s going to be.
 And your evenings are free again because you’ll have everything you need as soon as you walk in the door after work.
 What great timing too because Will & Grace is back on TV again!
 Who wants to be scrubbing dirty pans when they could be watching must-see TV?
 Not me!

 If you want to come up with your own meal plan for the week, I’ve got your back!
 Click here to download this blank Weekly Mean Plan printable: Meal Plan Printable